Global stocks retreat ahead of Apple, Fed; oil drop continues

 Oil prices fell for a third straight day, with Brent touching a six-week low, as worries over persistent oversupply grew ahead of U.S. data that was expected to show another increase in crude inventories.
 Brent crude settled down 1.5 percent to $46.81 a barrel while U.S. crude settled 2.8 percent lower at $43.20.

-Against a basket of currencies, the dollar was up 0.06 percent at 96.915.
+Against a basket of currencies, the dollar was up 0.06 percent at 96.915 .DXY.
 The greenback had briefly dipped into negative territory after a private gauge of U.S. consumer confidence unexpectedly fell in October.

 (Reporting by Chuck Mikolajczak; Editing by Nick Zieminski)